rparvat/worm/README.md

 1. Creates a directory corresponding to the specific z layer prior to running the algorithm and producing output images

 ### Options
-1. datadir: where the inputs are stored
+1. outputdir: where to write the output images
 1. logdir: location of a log to write to
-1. probdir: where the outputs should be written
+1. xnndir: where the probability maps are located